Astrill VPN Review 2023

 Other Devices N/A.

-Astrill VPN provides applications for major platforms and devices, including the less popular Linux operating system.
-While no browser extensions are available, Astrill VPN can be installed on select routers to provide network-wide protection.
+While no browser extensions (like a "Chrome extension") are available, you can install Astrill on select routers to provide network-wide protection.
 Additionally, Astrill VPN offers installation instructions for all supported devices and platforms, making it more user-friendly.

 Installation & Initial Configuration